 1994 The Market moved into the Robie Tufts Park, with vendors arranged under the Chimney Swifts Pavilion between Victoria Day and Thanksgiving.

-2004 A Strategic Planning Exercise was undertaken.
-The Market articulated its Vision, Goals, and Core Values.
+2004 The Market underwent its first Strategic Planning experience and articulated its Vision, Goals, and Core Values.
 One of these goals was the development of a permanent, year- round space.

 During the late fall the Market was hosted in a barn in Lower Wolfville in an effort to extend the season until Christmas.